wenkaiingermany/NCE_03/Lesson_21.md

 suffer (from) a broken tooth
 ... a prizefighter could suffer a serious injury or even be killed during a match.

+### One of most colourful figures in boxing history was Daniel Mendoza, who was born in 1764.

+colorful: interesting, exciting, vivid
+figure: character, personality
+I just wanna be a person, not a personality.

+### The use of gloves was not introduced until 1860, when the Marquis of Queensberry drew up the first set of rules.
+introduce v. 开始推行; 开始采用
+New safety measures will be introduced next month.
+You can use my laptop freely.
+The use of my laptop is welcome.

+draw up 起草
+I've drawn up a list of candidates that I'd like to interview.

+... not ... until ..., when ...
+The liberation of the Chinese people was not achieved until 1949, when Chairman Mao proclaimed the foundation of the People's Republic of China.

+### Though he was technically a prizefighter, Mendoza did much to change crude prizefighting into a sport, for he brought science to the game.
+do much / a lot / a great deal to ...
+do little to ...
+do nothing to ...

+change ... into ...
+exchange ... for ...

+Though it is technically a book, the Bible does much to change the crude world into a civilized one, for it brings faith to humanity.

+### In his day, Mendoza enjoyed tremendous popularity.
+He was adored by rich and poor alike.

+Every dog has his day.
+Don't be disappointed: your day will come.

+Jay Chou enjoys tremendous popularity among the young.

+rich and poor
+young and old
+the rich and powerful

+alike: in the same way
+The climate here is always hot, summer and winter alike.

+### Mondoza rost to fame swiftly after a boxing match when he was only fourteen years old.
+rise to fame
+She first rose to fame as a singer at the age of 16.
+The rise to fame was swift.

+make a name for oneself
+He soon made a name for hiself and came to be known to the Italians as Giovanni Acuto.

+become famous overnight
+With the success of their first record, they became famous overnight.

+### This attracted the attention of Richard Humphries who was then the most eminent boxer in England.

+attract / draw / catch / capture / arrest one's attention / the attention of sb.
+### He offered to train Mendoza and his young pupil was quick to learn.
+offer to do 主动提出做某事
+In times of peace, when business was bad, Hawkwood and his men would march into a city-state and, after burning down a few farms, would offer to go away if protection money was paid to them.

+pupil: apprentice 徒弟

+### If fact, Mendoza soon became so successful that Humphries turned against him.
+turn (sb.) against ...
+The wicked woman is trying to turn the boy against his father.

+... soon became so successful
+that Humphries became jealous of him.
+as to arouse Humphries' jealousy.

+### The two men quarrelled bitterly and it was clear that the argument could only be settled by a fight.
+It is / was clear / obvious / apparent that ...
+The rope had been cut, so it was obviuos that the lamb had been stolen.

+### A match was held at Stilton, where both men fought for an hour.
+The public bet a great deal of money on Mendoza, but he was defeated.
+    he was beaten.
+    he failed.
+    he lost.

+We finally beat that team.
+We finally defeated that team.
+We finally won the game.
+We finally won the prize.

+### Mendoza met Humphries in the ring on a later occasion and he lost for a second time.
+ring: boxing ring

+on / upon the occasion of his daughter's wedding
+for a second time = for another time
+Everyone went to the funeral, for the 'ghost' was none other than Eric Cox, a third brother who was supposed to have died as a young man.